Why do you need Employee Satisfaction Surveys?

 The answer varies from person to person and from one organization to another.

-To keep a hold on the top talents, companies must act on the drivers as well as the road-blocks of employee satisfaction.
+To keep a hold on the top talents, companies must act on the drivers and roadblocks of employee satisfaction.

 And the only scientific way to measure satisfaction is through Employee Satisfaction Surveys.

-Employee satisfaction survey (also known as employee attitude survey) is a common survey that is designed specifically to measure satisfaction among employees and track satisfaction trends over time.
+Employee satisfaction survey (also known as employee attitude survey) is a standard survey explicitly designed to measure satisfaction among employees and track satisfaction trends over time.

 Employee Engagement Survey Vs. Employee Satisfaction Survey

 Employee engagement and employee satisfaction are almost always used interchangeably.
 Although the two terms are closely related, there is a stark difference between them.

 Employee satisfaction is the state of employees being content and happy at work.
-It can be achieved when they are treated well by the organization aided by a great working environment.
+It can be achieved when treated well by the organization, aided by a great working environment.

 Employee engagement, on the other hand, promotes increased productivity and passion for the work.

 The purpose of satisfaction surveys is to understand the tangible and intangible factors that improve employee morale.

 Benefits of an Employee Satisfaction Survey:

 A company’s culture is said to be the sum of the behavior of its people.
 Satisfaction surveys offer meaningful data that can help you in understanding the dynamics of the company culture.

 These surveys create organizational awareness by addressing the critical as well as minor issues of the workplace.

 Employee satisfaction surveys are the best way to track and benchmark employee satisfaction within the industry.
-It is a great way to make sure that the company is in-line with industry standards in offering perks and benefits to employees.
+It is a great way to ensure that the company aligns with industry standards in offering perks and benefits to employees.

 Running regular surveys to understand the satisfaction level of employees presents a caring image of the company.
 Employees feel empowered, and it boosts a much-need culture of continuous improvement.